 There are two factors which govern whether a user's JWT is still valid.

 - Session length.
 When a user logs in via the Log in endpoint, a session commences which will last until the user calls the Log out endpoint, or the session length expires.
-By default, sessions are 14 days in length, but can be configured to be as short as 30 minutes and as long as 100 days by specifying
+By default, the session length is 14 days.

 What if my application makes parallelized calls to Xively?